eswarkrishna/GroupAssignment/README.md

 ### Research Objectives
 * Identify new customer prospects
-* Define effective pricing model.
+* Track the satisfaction of current customers.

 *****
 ### Qualitative Research